GuyFuxman/STA-DSP-VHDL-Code/README.md

 Only thing is SignalTap is problematic on 150MHz with the RAM implementation.

-Windowed Block Diagram is the Top Level file.
+Windowed Block Diagram is the Top Level file, with an 1024 sized FFT.